Born Between 1945 and 1965? Get Tested for Hepatitis C

 If you're like most people, you've heard of hepatitis but aren't sure what it is or who it can affect.
-Surprisingly, the Centers for Disease Control estimate that about three to four million Americans have a type of viral hepatitis (liver inflammation), but most don't know they have it.
+Surprisingly, the Centers for Disease Control & Prevention estimate that about three to four million Americans have a type of viral hepatitis (liver inflammation), but most don't know they have it.
 Which population is most impacted?
 Baby boomers.

 "Hepatitis C is the largest infectious disease outbreak of our time because it lived in our blood and tissue supply for years until we identified it in 1989.
 Before that, people were unknowingly exposed to hepatitis C,” reports Jill Wolf, LCSW, the hepatitis C program director for the Caring Ambassadors Program, a national nonprofit organization that helps educate communities about the disease.

+Hepatitis C is an infection that causes liver inflammation.
 There are five different types of hepatitis, some of which are caused by viruses.
 In the United States, we mostly see hepatitis A, B and C, with hepatitis C being the most common type.
 Hepatitis C is transmitted through contact with infected blood.

 "Unfortunately, the liver doesn't let you know there’s a problem until it's really, really sick," says Wolf.
 "But that can be prevented by getting tested, treated and cured for hepatitis C."

 Most people who have hepatitis C don’t have any symptoms for years.
 Many don’t know that they are infected until their liver is already damaged.
 Symptoms of an acute infection include: